 We go out to a nice restaurant tonight called Kai Cafe, which is run by a local young man and his French wife (who does the cooking).
 The meals are a blend of French cooking and local tastes.
 I have the Filet steak, which is a “Scotch” cut (unlike any filet I’ve had in Canada), however it is a very nice steak cooked to order, topped with a creamy mushroom sauce and accompanied by roasted potatoes, fresh steamed green beans, and a grilled tomato.
 My friends rave about their main course selections as well.

 Pavlova is offered for dessert, which we all agree is better than the Cherries Jubilee we were served aboard ship in the Pinnacle Grill.
 I have a Cappuccino, which is nicely made.
 The young man who runs the place is thrilled that we are happy with our experience.
-I add my favourable rating after returning home.
 Now called: Bosco Cafe on TripAdvisor – a quick bites place serving take-out, breakfast and lunch only.
+I add my favourable rating after returning home, but I can’t vouch for the place now that the format has changed.

 Nov 5, 2010 – Friday – Waitomo Caves